cortes-ciriano-lab/SComatic/docs/SComaticExample.md

           --pon $PON
 ```

-- Keep only pass mutations
+If you only want to keep the somatic mutations that passed all filters, you can do it with a simple awk command:

 ```
 awk '$1 ~ /^#/ || $6 == "PASS"' ${output_dir4}/${sample}.calling.step2.tsv > ${output_dir4}/${sample}.calling.step2.pass.tsv
 ```

 ## Other SComatic functionalities

-### Computing the number of callable sites per cell type
+#### Computing the number of callable sites per cell type
 ```
 sample=Example
 output_dir5=$output_dir/CellTypeCallableSites